The next Parish Council meeting will the Parish Council General Meeting on Wednesday 21st September 2022 at Compton Abbas Church Hall at 6.30pm.

 Latest News/ Events

-There are currently 3 vacancies on the Parish Council anyone wishing to join please contact the Clerk
+There are currently one vacancy on the Parish Council anyone wishing to join please contact the Clerk

 Compton Abbas lies in the lee of the chalk downs, three and a half miles south of Shaftesbury.
 The earliest records give it's name as Cumtune, to which Abbas was added in the 16th century when it was part of the lands belonging to the Abbess of Shaftesbury.
 The name is derived from 'cum', a valley, and 'tun', a settlement.